What is Blockchain?

 There are two main ways to invest in blockchain technology:

 - Through cryptocurrencies: buying cryptocurrencies means participating in the blockchain.
-When the blockchain network introduces a new concept, improvement, or other significant change, the price of its coin often follows.
+When the blockchain network introduces a new concept, improvement, or other significant change, its coin price often follows.
 Not only can you generate an income this way, but owning decent amounts of certain cryptocurrencies also gives you voting rights in the blockchain.
 This is not dissimilar to owning stocks.

 Other ways to invest in blockchain include participating in crowdfunding (ICOs and IEOs), blockchain penny stocks, and venture funds.
-The type you choose will depend on your own openness to risk, but also the amount of funds you’re willing to part with.
+The type you choose will depend on your own openness to risk and the number of funds you’re willing to part with.

 How to Use Blockchain